mic-web/calm-focus/README.md

 ![Demo picture](docs/demo-running-v3.png)
 ![Demo picture](docs/demo-menu-v3.png)

-# Notes

-- Notifications have to be allowed
+- Notifications: get notified when time is over (needs browser permission)
+- Sounds: hear a sound when time is over
-- Installation is only possible when PWAs are supported - so mostly on Android devices
+- Installation as PWA (only possible when PWAs are supported - so mostly on Android devices and Google Chrome)

 # Technologies used

 I used this repository mainly for learning purposes.
-There are already a lot of pomodoro timer projects.
-The reason I still wanted to creat my own was that this type of project is small enough to be able to refactor it quickly, but complex enough to try out multiple programming patterns, technologies etc. Furthermore I'm using the pomodoro technique on my own frequently.
-This leads to a lot of long-term manual testing and learnings from that, in comparison to a one-time-built-and-never-used project.
+There are already some pomodoro timer projects.
+The reason I still wanted to create my own was that this type of project is small enough to be able to refactor it quickly, but complex enough to try out multiple programming patterns and technologies (e.g. Web Workers, WebAssembly, Service Worker, etc.) and check cross-device / cross-browser compatiblity.

+As I'm using the pomodoro technique
+I'm using the pomodoro technique on my own which helps me with discovering some use case. in comparison to a one-time-built-and-never-used project.

 My plan is to try out further libraries / tools / code patterns within this repository in the future.